NiccoloNiccoli/dla-projects/Lab2/readme.md

 The code is in `multiple_choice_answer.py`.
 We made the model print in a text file the question we asked, the choices and the correct answer.

+To run the code that train the model you need to use the parameter `--train`.

+To run the code that answers your question you must use the parameters `--model-path /path/to/model`, `--prompt "Write here the question"` and `--answers "Choice 1" "Choice 2"`.
+You can add all the choices you like.
+We tested up to 4 choices.

 All the questions we asked the model are in `questions.txt`.

 An example of this interaction between us and the model is the following:
 > Which, among these, is the country where people eat more pasta?<br>• Italy<br>• France<br>• Mexico<br>Correct answer: Italy

-We don't know if the answer is correct but we like to think it is.
+We don't know if the answer is correct but probably it is.